-- Sleep with the head propped up in an elevated position.
+Sleep with the head propped up in an elevated position.
 This may usually be accomplished with the use of one or two extra pillows.
 This also lessens head congestion and tinnitus may become less noticeable.

 Be aware that tinnitus is usually more noticeable after retiring for the night and the surroundings are more quiet.
 Any noise in the room, such as a ticking clock or softly playing radio, helps to mask tinnitus and make it less irritating.